CODE OF CONDUCT

 Membership: Each member agrees to pay for membership either 1) in full in one payment for annual membership or 2) monthly/quarterly via either corresponding drafts on a bank account designated during registration or corresponding charges to a credit card designated during registration; and each member hereby authorizes Denver YMCA to make such drafts or charges.
-Each member understands that any automatic membership payments will continue until the member provides a 5-day, in-person, advance notice to cancel the charges (cancellations can be made here).
+Each member understands that any automatic membership payments will continue until the member provides a 5-day, advance notice to cancel the charges (cancellations can be made here).
 When the bank or credit card company charges the member’s account, such charges constitute the receipt for payment.
 In the event that any charge is returned unpaid, it will be collected electronically and the member’s account will also be assessed a collection service charge of the lesser of $ 25.00 or the maximum amount allowed by law, and the member will be responsible for any other associated collection costs.
 Automatic payments will be processed by Denver YMCA on the 1st or the 15th day (based on the day of selection during registration) of each month or the next banking day thereafter.
 If any changes need to be made to a member’s account, whether adding or deleting members, placing an account on hold, or changing bank account or credit card information, all requests must be submitted in person at least five business days before the scheduled payment to the Denver YMCA facility where membership was purchased.
 If a member wishes to add additional members to his or her account, proof of residency of the additional member is required.
 Family memberships are eligible for no more than one additional adult member over the age of 24 years old.
 An additional monthly flat fee will be applied to the member's account for this adult add on to the membership.